 The Conceptional Beauty of Tango

 The unity of form and content holds great significance in tango philosophy.
-Tango is created out of a human need.
-(See Why People Dance Tango.)
+Tango is created out of a human need (see Why People Dance Tango).
 From this need arises beauty, which then leads to a deviation from this need and only pursue beauty, hence the alienation of tango.
 The admiration for beauty is not without good reasons, otherwise there would not be art.
-But in the pursuit of art, we must not forget that art is more than just its form.
+But in the pursuit of art, we must not forget that it is not just a form.
 Without the content art loses meaning.
-A watch that cannot run properly is not a good watch, although it may look pretty.
-A selfish woman is not a good wife, although she may physically attractive.
+A watch that is not accurate is not a good watch, although it may look pretty.
+A selfish woman is not a good wife, although she may be physically attractive.
 Tango is the same.
 You may invent fancy steps, but without the essence of tango it is not good tango.

 Marie Curie said, "If you're not pretty at 17, you can blame your parents for not giving you a pretty face.
 But if at 30 you still are not pretty, you only have yourself to blame, because in that long period of time you didn't add anything new into yourself."
 What is truly attractive is one's inner quality.
 A tango dancer who only values look and ignores feeling is like a parvenus who lives in a big mansion and drives luxury cars but at heart he is still a poor man.
 What makes a person noble is not his money but upbringing.
 Formalist dancers and extravagant upstarts are birds of a feather.
 Arts that stand the test of time, whether painting, music or dance, are those with inherent depth of human spirit rather than just aestheticism.
 As Mother Teresa once eloquently said: "Hunger does not only mean the need of food, but also the need of love.
 Cold does not only mean the want of clothing, but also the want of dignity.
 Homelessness does not only mean without a home, but also the rejection and abandonment by society."
 What tango quenches is the thirst of the soul.
 It is not only beautiful in its form, but more so in its content.